-Website Content – Reverse Engineer Common Questions For High Value
+Website Content – Reverse Engineer Common Questions To Help Improve Your Sales Process

 For content ideas – look at questions you get on a regular basis from both customers and prospects.
 Think of all you get and write them down.
 Whether you come up with 20, 40, or 100 questions, write them down – and then prioritize to be writing your answers.

 Don’t be overwhelmed by the number of questions you have written down.
 No matter how many you have listed, the goal is to create valuable and thorough answers one at a time.

 With each completed answer, you’ll have another tool to help you connect with more customers and rise above your competition.

 This exercise will aim to be a resource for information in your absence.
 To be most effective with the answers you create, follow these practical tips:

 - Whether writing the answer or filming the answer, speak as you would to an individual asking you the question in person.

 - Use stories, analogies, and examples to add color and context.